assembliss/webassembliss/README.md

 - [x] show condition codes / status bits
 - [x] handle qiling exception (`qiling.exception.QlErrorCoreHook: _hook_intr_cb : not handled`) when code does not exit or timeout
 - [x] allow user to debug code (continue, step, set breakpoint, see memory)
+	- [x] solved with tracing
 - [x] make sure app works with multiple users accessing concurrently
 - [x] make sure debugging works with multiple users accessing concurrently
+	- [x] solved with tracing
 - [x] created a sandbox for each user emulation
-	- [ ] fix sandbox vulnerability with absolute paths
+	- [x] fix sandbox vulnerability with absolute paths
 - [ ] allow multiple sources to work together
 	- [x] backend is able to handle it
 	- [ ] process all sources from frontend